MAFABA/lets-encrypt-/docs/using.rst

 letsencrypt-auto
 ----------------

-``letsencrypt-auto`` is a wrapper which installs some dependencies from your OS standard package repositories (e.g using `apt-get` or `yum`), and for other dependencies it sets up a virtualized Python environment with packages downloaded from PyPI [#venv]_.
+If ``letsencrypt`` is provided by your operating system, install it from there.
+If not, ``letsencrypt-auto`` is a wrapper which automatically installs some dependencies from your OS standard package repositories (e.g using `apt-get` or `yum`), and for other dependencies it sets up a virtualized Python environment with packages downloaded from PyPI [#venv]_.
 It also provides automated updates.

-Firstly, please `install Git`_ and run the following commands:
+To use ``letsencrypt-auto``, please `install Git`_ and run the following commands:

 .. code-block:: shell